Helicopters:

 To take part in a training course mentioned above you will have to prove your medical fitness by presenting a medical certificate for offshore duties.
 Information on how to receive such a certificate can be found here: Medical Examination

-The used helicopter is flown by a pilot, the other pilot occupies the "Tower" onboard.
+• The used helicopter is flown by one pilot, the other pilot is at the "Tower" onboard.

-Stand-by of a helicopter on site is 45 minutes.
-If longer stays are required the helicopter goes back to the ship and collects the group later.
+• Stand-by of a helicopter on site is about 45 minutes.
+If longer stays are required the helicopter flys back to the ship and collects the group later.
 In this case the group must be equipped with GPS and Iridium telephone.
 There are 2 Iridium telephones available onboard from the communication electronics engineer.

-There will be a meeting of chief scientist, captain, pilot and meteorologist before every flight for discussing the flight plan.
+• There will be a meeting of chief scientist, captain, pilot and meteorologist before every flight for discussing the flight plan.
+The flight programme must be documented in writing.
 The decision if flying is possible or not has to be unanimous.
 The pilot always has the final word .
-The flight programme must be documented in writing.

-The pilot can always abort the operation.
-This decision is mandatory and must be followed immediately.
+• The pilot can always abort the operation.
+His/her decision is mandatory and must be followed immediately.

 Examples for load and range: